Muhtasham/tajik-nlp/README.md

 # tajik-nlp

+Salom dunyo!

-Collection of [NLP](https://huggingface.co/muhtasham) projects in Tajik Language
+Here is the collection of [NLP](https://huggingface.co/muhtasham) projects in Tajik Language!
+Feel free to contribute!